Hossam el-Hamalawy: 2011 Egyptian revolution

 Hossam El-Hamalawy at Tahrir Square.

 Because of his experience in earlier demonstrations against the Mubarak government, el-Hamalawy was one of the first participants and organizers of the Egyptian Revolution that commenced on 25 January 2011.
 On that first day of protest, el-Hamalawy stated to Al-Jazeera that the demonstrations were "necessary to send a message to the Egyptian regime that Mubarak is no different than Ben Ali and we want him to leave too."
 Tunisian President Zine el-Abedine Ben Ali had been previously overthrown on 18 January as a result of mass popular protests against his government.
 He also told Al-Jazeera, "People are fed up of Mubarak and of his dictatorship and of his torture chambers and of his failed economic policies.
 If Mubarak is not overthrown tomorrow then it will be the day after.
 If it's not the day after it's going to be next week."
 Mubarak resigned from his post on 11 February, transferring his authority to the Supreme Council of the Armed Forces (SCAF).

 El-Hamalawy stated that the revolution was the result of "a process brewing for several years."
-He claims that the overthrow of Mubarak had been stirring as early as 2002, when pro-Palestinian riots around Cairo University fought Central Security Forces chanting: "Hosni Mubarak is just like Sharon."
+He claimed that the overthrow of Mubarak had been stirring as early as 2002, when pro-Palestinian riots around Cairo University fought Central Security Forces chanting: "Hosni Mubarak is just like Sharon."
 El-Hamalawy further noted that "activists from small groups have been agitating for these days of anger ... but no one can claim it [the revolution]."